CatalystCode/py_custom_vision_client/README.rst

 Next up, you'll need to create a Custom Vision Service account and credentials.

-First, log into the Custom Vision Service:
+First, log into the Custom Vision Service.
+If you don't already have an account, a wizard will guide you through the signup experience.
+All you need to register for the Custom Vision Service is an email address.

 .. image:: docs/signup-step-1.png
   :target: https://customvision.ai/